sdss/apogee_drp/docs/rv.rst

      - Description

    * - STARFLAG
-     - Quality flags OR-combined across the visits
+     - Quality flags OR-combined across visits

    * - ANDFLAG
-     - Quality flags AND-combined across the visits
+     - Quality flags AND-combined across visits

    * - STARVER
      - Version of the Doppler processing for this star.
 Generally, the MJD of the last visit used with Doppler.

    * - NVISITS
-     - Number of total visits for this star (no QA cuts)
+     - Total number of visits for this star (no QA cuts)

    * - NGOODVISITS
      - Number of visits passing the initial QA cuts (no BAD STARFLAG flags and S/N>2)